tailscale/tailscale-synology/README.md

 If everything worked you should have a directory called `dist` that contains SPK files for all supported NASes and DSM versions.

+## Precompiled packages
+Tailscale also makes precompiled packages available for DSM6 and DSM7, supporting a variety of architectures.

+ - [Stable](https://pkgs.tailscale.com/stable/#spks): stable releases.
+If you're not sure which track to use, pick this one.
+ - [Unstable](https://pkgs.tailscale.com/unstable/#spks): the bleeding edge.
+Pushed early and often.
+Expect rough edges!

 ## Compatibility

 The package is confirmed to be working on various Synology models.
 For